BestTimesToVisit.com Logo

 cultural

 Wander through the Al-Balad district, a UNESCO World Heritage site, with its narrow, winding streets and coral stone houses.
 Get lost in the labyrinthine alleys, discovering hidden courtyards and traditional architecture.
-Best experienced in the cooler months, exploring during the late afternoon avoids the midday heat.
+Best experienced in the cooler months, and consider hiring a local guide for deeper insights into the history and culture.

 Best time: October-April